Are you looking to be more physically active?

 Not quite.

-Beyond the reality that running in certain areas at certain times can be dangerous, you can also injure yourself if you don’t know what you’re doing.
+In addition to the fact that running in certain areas at certain times can be dangerous, you can also injure yourself if you don’t know what you’re doing.

 That’s where we can help.